 - Bring to a boil, then simmer for 20 minutes.
 By simmering the cobs, you extract nutrition, sweetness, and flavor.
 Simmering the kombu extracts flavor and minerals.
 Use metal tongs to remove the corn cobs and kombu and discard or compost.

-- Add the carrots, daikon radish, parsley, vegetable bouillon, and black pepper, and simmer for 15 minutes until the vegetables are cooked.
+- Add the corn kernels, carrots, daikon radish, parsley, vegetable bouillon, and black pepper to the broth, and simmer for 15 minutes until the vegetables are cooked.
 Taste and adjust for salt.

 - To serve, garnish with finely chopped green onions or chives and an extra sprinkle of black pepper.